Updated on September 15, 2023

-Their German hefe called Promised Marvels made our list of The 20 Best Beers to Drink in Fall 2021, but it’s their own Oktoberfest that makes the cut here.
+Their German hefe called Promised Marvels made our list of The 20 Best Beers to Drink in Fall 2021, but it’s their own 2023 Oktoberfest called Walk the Line that makes the cut here.

 A creamy foam almost like melted ice cream burst with a light floral, buttery biscuit on the nose.
 But dig underneath the delicate head and you’ll discover a clean, crisp Oktoberfest-style beer that’s not over the top or too fancy.

-Elsewhere’s Oktoberfest is just super balanced and beautiful.
+Elsewhere’s version of an Oktoberfest is just super balanced and beautiful.
 And to us that is what the Oktoberfest style should be all about.
 No fuss, no muss, just the good stuff.

 New Image Brewing – Arvada, CO

 Oktoberfest Lager — Normally, when we’re mentioning New Image it’s because of an innovative new IPA—like one with Phantasm.
 But you may not know that this Colorado-based brewery also kills it with their lager program.

 Small-Tober started last year when Founder Brandon Capps wanted to make a low-alcohol version of a Oktoberfest beer.

 Uniquely, the brewery served the Festbier in smaller kölsch-sized glasses in its own version of kölsch service.
 The event went swimmingly, enough so, that New Image plans to blow out its Oktoberfest celebrations over five weekends this year.

 While other lagers will be available as a part of its “lager service,” Small-Tober will be the main feature.